nico-or/data_london_bikes/docs/collection/gathering.md

 The data source is the [Transport for London (TfL) Open Data](https://tfl.gov.uk/info-for/open-data-users/our-open-data), in particular, their [cycling section](https://cycling.data.tfl.gov.uk/).

-We will focus on the data presentend in the ` usage-stats/` section.
+We will focus on the data presented in the ` usage-stats/` section.

 ## Available data